oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 #### Important notes about Model in Image model files

+- Understand when to use model macros.

   - You can use model macros to reference arbitrary secrets from model files.
 This is recommended for handling mutable values such as database user names, passwords, and URLs.
 See [Using secrets in model files](#using-secrets-in-model-files).

+    - All password fields in a model should use secret macro.
+Passwords should not be directly included in property or model files because the files may appear in logs or debugging.

+    - Model files encrypted with the [WDT Encrypt Model Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/encrypt.md) are not supported.
+Use secrets instead.

   - You can use model macros to reference arbitrary environment variables from model files.
 This is useful for handling plain text mutable values that you can define using an `env` stanza in your domain resource, and is also useful for accessing the built in `DOMAIN_UID` environment variable.
 See [Using environment variables in model files](#using-environment-variables-in-model-files).

+  - For most models, it's useful to minimize or eliminate the usage of model variable files (also known as property files) and use secrets or environment variables instead.

 - A model __must__ contain a `domainInfo` stanza that references your WebLogic administrative credentials.
 You can use the `@@FILE` macro to reference your domain resource's WebLogic credentials secret for this purpose.
 For example: